playbook black h

 An example delivery sequence

 The sequence below illustrates one structured way a school might introduce the Everyone Succeeds Leadership Cycle across a first year.
-It follows the five step hybrid sequence and shows how those steps can unfold across a school year.
-The timing is indicative rather than fixed, and schools adapt it to suit their context, capacity and priorities.
+It follows the five-step hybrid model and shows how these steps unfold across an academic year.

 hybrid model